-All September, SDNCentral is publishing a series on Cisco ACI‘s ecosystem.
+All September, SDxCentral is publishing a series on Cisco ACI‘s ecosystem.
 Don’t miss the first and second articles, and check back weekly for more on Cisco ACI.
-And be sure to check out SDNCentral’s Cisco Data Center Channel for the latest on Cisco ACI, OpFlex, and a whole lot more.
+And be sure to check out SDxCentral’s Cisco Data Center Channel for the latest on Cisco ACI, OpFlex, and a whole lot more.

 Businesses today expect IT to respond quickly to changing business needs, making agility in the data center more critical than ever.
 But applications critical to running the business can only be as agile as their infrastructure.

 In this video, Ravi Balakrishnan of Cisco data center solutions talks with Steve Shah, Citrix senior director of product management, about how the two companies are working together to simplify application deployment and improve agility in existing and next-generation data centers by using Cisco ACI and NetScaler ADC.